 End of life care:

 We work alongside district nurses, community matrons and specialist palliative care nurses to provide care for people with terminal illnesses who require care and support in their homes.
 We also provide support for their carers.

 We can refer eligible people to the local sports centre at Wavelengths for exercise classes to support weight loss and reduction of cardiovascular risk.

-We work with other agencies such as St Mungo’s Hostel in Pagnell St and Deptford Churches Centre to provide health care for homeless people.
+We work with other agencies such as St Mungo’s Hostel in Pagnell Street, Deptford Churches Centre and 999 club to provide health care for homeless people.
 For people who have no home address they can give the address of one of the local homeless agencies when registering.

 We provide health care for refugees and asylum seekers.

 For patients who don’t speak English, we can arrange for a telephone interpreter at the consultation.
 We can also book British Sign Language interpreters.
 Please ask at reception.
 There is a social work student attached to the practice who can provide an advocacy service for patients.
 That means she can discuss with you ways of helping you access the kind of health, social or community services you need.